figEater4444/repo4/README.md

 1. Prerequisites
-Node.js installed on the host laptop (Download here).
+Node.js installed on the host laptop (Download here: https://nodejs.org/en).

 Both the teacher's laptop and student devices must be on the same Wi-Fi network.